havietthang/A-Benchmark-of-Small-Language-Models-for-Local-Text-to-SQL-over-SQLite/README.md

 # A Benchmark of Small Language Models for Local Text-to-SQL over SQLite

-This repository contains the notebooks, generated benchmark outputs, and figures for the paper:
+This repository contains the notebooks and figures for the paper:

 **A Benchmark of Small Language Models for Local Text-to-SQL over SQLite**
 **Author:** Ha Viet Thang, FPT University, Can Tho, Vietnam